 If you are a registered stockholder, you may obtain a new proxy card by contacting the Company's Corporate Secretary, Alaska Air Group, Inc., P.O.
 Box 68947, Seattle, WA 98168, telephone (206) 392-5131.
 If your shares are held by a broker, trustee or bank, you may obtain a new voting instruction by contacting your broker, trustee or bank.
 If your shares are held by one of the Company's 401(k) retirement plans or employee stock purchase plans, you may obtain a new voting instruction by contacting the trustee of such plan.
 You may obtain information about how to contact the trustee from the Company's Corporate Secretary.
+Please refer to the section below titled "How are shares voted that are held in a Company 401(k) plan?" for more information.
 If you sign and date the proxy card or voting instruction and submit it in accordance with the accompanying instructions and in a timely manner, any earlier proxy card or voting instructions will be revoked and your choices on the proxy card or voting instruction will be voted as you instruct.